 The Workforce Education Division consists of three departments: Career and Human Services, Advanced Manufacturing, and Business and Technology.
-These departments will provide basic instruction and adequate comprehensive pre-employment training for students preparing for positions in industry that require high degrees of skill and technical knowledge.
+These departments will provide basic instruction and adequate preemployment training for students preparing for positions in industry that require high degrees of skill and technical knowledge.